arrow_back Back to all articles

 All Pinitto data is processed and stored on servers in Germany.

-This isn't a compliance checkbox; it's a hard operational constraint we gladly accept.
-The infrastructure falls strictly under the EU's GDPR and German federal data protection laws.
-We apply this exact standard to every Pinitto user, regardless of where they live in the world.
+We picked this constraint on purpose.
+The infrastructure falls under the EU's GDPR and German federal data protection laws.
+We apply this standard to every Pinitto user, regardless of where they live in the world.

-We do not transfer community data across borders, and we don't feed it into third-party analytics pipelines in other jurisdictions.
+We do not transfer community data outside Germany, and we don't feed it into third-party analytics.

 Deletion means deleting the key

 When a community is deleted or you close your account, its encryption key is destroyed with it.
-We don't crawl the database hunting down every encrypted field.
-Once the key is gone, whatever data remains is unreadable, to an attacker and to us.
-It goes back to being the pile of opaque blobs we started with.
+Once the key is gone, whatever data remains goes back to being unreadable bytes.

-If you are organizing a community and handling sensitive information (names, addresses, daily schedules, family dynamics), do not trust marketing claims.
-Trust technical constraints.
+If you are organising a community and handling sensitive information (names, addresses, daily schedules, family dynamics), do not trust marketing claims.
+Trust technical constraints, stated together with their limits.

 These are ours.